 My goal here is to not infringe on your success, but at the same time maximizing my freedoms, minimizing my liabilities, and avoiding future restrictions.

 I’m trying to think trough possible future issues, and address in advance how they would be handled in the most fair way possible.
 Because I’m making little or no money in the transfer of assets, I want to fully ensure that I don’t get caught up in future litigation or become hindered in what I am able to do in the future.

 No Known Site or Brand Liabilities

 In the transfer of ownership, I relinquish any liability related to the site and resources.
 I acknowledge that I am not aware of any existing liabilities relating to the site, resources, or content.

 - No present or past content has any potential liability associated with it such as copyright infringement, slander, or violation of terms for any social media sites.

-- No anonymous user accounts were ever associated with the site or its promotion.
+- No fake user accounts were ever associated with the site or its promotion.

 - No ratings, reviews, likes, or links were ever purchased or obtained through trade.

-- No undisclosed advertising was used (a violation of FTC laws).
+- No undisclosed advertising was used (which would be a violation of FTC laws).